-For fully excluded income, the PHA is not required to follow the verification hierarchy, document why third-party verification is not available, or report the income on the 50058.
-Fully excluded income is defined as income that is entirely excluded from the annual income determination (for example food stamps, earned income of a minor, or foster care funds) [Notice PIH 2013-4].
+For fully excluded income, the PHA is not required to follow the verification hierarchy, for fully excluded income, the PHA is not required to document why third-party verification is not available or report the income on the 50058.
+Fully excluded income is defined as income where the entire amount qualifies to be excluded from the annual income determination in accordance with 24 CFR 5.609(b) and any Federal Register notice on mandatory exclusions issued by HUD (for example, food stamps, earned income of a minor, or foster care funds).